ksriyasaswini/restaurantFinder_Final/leaflet-example-master/README.md

-# leaflet-example
+# KHA-DAT
-This is an example app to show the usage of leaflet maps.
+This is a Restaurant Finder Application